NREL/EnergyPlusRegressionTool/README.md

 ## Usage

-This tool works on all three major platforms: Windows, Mac, and Ubuntu LTS (18.04 and 20.04).
+This tool works on all three major platforms: Windows, Mac, and Ubuntu (LTS).
-Travis runs tests on all the platforms, and it is regularly used on all three as well.
+GitHub Actions test on multiple platforms, and it is regularly used on all three as well.

-There are two ways to install this tool:
- - Download a pre-built (by Travis) binary package
-   - Downloaded from the Github release [page](https://github.com/NREL/EnergyPlusRegressionTool/releases/latest).
-   - The user should not need any extra tools, including Python itself.
-   - The downloaded package should be extracted and then the extracted binary should be run directly.
- - Install the library into an existing Python install from [Pypi](https://pypi.org/project/EnergyPlusRegressionTool/1.8.7/)
+To install the tool, simply `pip` install it into your Python environment (either system or virtual environment) The project page on PyPi is: https://pypi.org/project/EnergyPlusRegressionTool/.

    - Download using Pip (`pip install energyplusregressiontool`).
-   - Obviously the user will need the existing Python install, but other dependencies are automatically installed by Pip.
    - Once installed into the Python install, there will be a binary available to run: `eplus_regression_runner`.

-### Limitations

-There are a couple limitation "gotchas" in here, however.
-A couple statements ahead of this:
- - When we create the standalone installer, we use `pyinstaller` to _freeze_ the program and all dependencies.
- - When we run EnergyPlus, we have to run in multiple processes, not just multiple threads, because of thread-unsafety within EnergyPlus itself.

-There is an issue with the combination of these two things that cause the program to not work well on Windows and Mac.
-If you try to freeze the program but use the multiprocessing library to create child instances, it fails.
-There are notes on the web about how to remedy this by calling special functions at the entry of the code, but I could not get them to work fully.
-So for now, if you use the frozen downloadable version of the program on Windows or Mac, it will not run EnergyPlus in multiple processes.

-However, if you install the library into a Python install using Pip, the program is never frozen using `pyinstaller`, and seems to work just fine across platforms even with multiprocessing.
-The best install path is to run in that fashion, but if you cannot, you can download the frozen version and just accept the single process for now.

 ## Development